astronomer/astro-docs/cloud/stable/01_get-started/01_quickstart.md

 - Astronomer Certified Image
 - Airflow Version (1.10.5+)
 - Python Packages and OS-level dependencies
-- Airflow configurations (as Environment Variables)
+- Airflow configuration (e.g. Environment Variables)

+#### Customize Your Astronomer Certified Image

+Astronomer Certified supports both [Alpine Linux](https://alpinelinux.org/) and [Debian](https://www.debian.org/)-based images for versions 1.10.5-1.10.12.
+In an effort to standardize our offering and optimize for reliability, we'll exclusively build, test and support Debian-based images starting with AC 1.10.14.

+If a new version of Astronomer Certified is made available, you can upgrade by replacing the image in your Dockerfile.

+To learn more, refer to [Manage Airflow Versions](/docs/cloud/stable/customize-airflow/manage-airflow-versions/).

-### Add DAGs, Packages, and Environment Variables
+#### Add DAGs, Packages, and Environment Variables

 In addition to customizing the Astronomer Certified image referenced in your Dockerfile, you can: